-Inserting and Removing Terminals:
+Inserting and Removing Terminals from their connectors

 You should now be well on your way to crimping terminals.
 Now what happens when you make a mistake or for some other reason need to remove a terminal from a connector housing?
 Fortunately, you are not required to start over with that 100 pin connector.